 How to organize your kitchen like a pro?

-If you are a budding chef, you need equipment and by this, we mean a skillet, a chef’s knife, a cutting board, heavy pots, measuring spoons and cups.
-Add a peeler, a sieve and a sheet tray and you are good to go.
+If you are a budding chef, you need equipment and by this, we mean a skillet, a chef’s knife, a cutting board, heavy pots, measuring spoons, and cups.
+Add a peeler, a sieve, and a sheet tray and you'll be good to go.

-According to Gordon Ramsay, these skills are basics you need to master – cooking rice, chopping an onion, sharpening a knife, skinning and deboning a fish and cooking pasta.
+According to Gordon Ramsay, these skills are the basics you need to master – cooking rice, chopping an onion, sharpening a knife, skinning and deboning a fish, and cooking pasta.

-You need a drawer organizer where all your kitchen tools will be organized into slots by category.
+You need a drawer organiser where all your kitchen tools will be organized into slots by category.
 With your pantry, keep the items you use the most at eye level, front and center.